thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 23 December 2022
+### Daily Rundown on Saturday, 24 December 2022

-- The average temperature today is 10.6˚C;
+- The average temperature today is 8.7˚C;
-- With highs of 10.64˚C and lows of 7.43˚C.
+- With highs of 9.4˚C and lows of 6.49˚C.
-- You can expect moderate rain for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->